How to Crochet a Stacked Double Crochet – Alternative Turning Chain for Straight Edges

 Most crochet patterns have you begin with a ch 3 at the start of a double crochet row and it counts as a stitch.
-But that leaves a funny looking stitch and hole at the start of the row.
+It’s the height of other double crochet stitches, so it definitely works.
+However, the stacked double crochet provides a better option.
+It is a true double crochet instead of a chain-3, so it looks more cohesive and you don’t have any gaps at the edges of your rows.

-Instead of beginning with a ch-3, do a stacked double crochet!
-It is worked very similarly to a single crochet but it is made in two parts.
+The stacked double crochet is worked very similarly to a regular single crochet stitch.
+However, it is made in two parts.
 The result is a beautiful stitch that looks just like a dc and it has a nice “v” at the edge.
 You will get clean double crochet edge and a straight edge every time.
+And the V creates an easy border that you can work into cleanly if you’re crafting a border all the way around the edges of a piece.

 Bookmark this video so that you can watch it when you have your next double crochet pattern.

 Want to try out this new skill that you learned?
-Try some of these great double crochet projects.
+You can work this great crochet stitch instead of a CH-3 to start a double crochet row in any project at all.

 - Chevron Waves Lacy Wrap